-For the years ended December 31, 2010, 2009 and 2008, we recognized 38%, 39% and 37%, respectively, of our revenues outside the U.S. We currently operate outside of North America in Europe and in the Asia-Pacific region.
-We also recently announced our intention to expand into South America through an investment in ALOG Data Centers of Brazil S.A.
+For the years ended December 31, 2011, 2010 and 2009, we recognized 40%, 38% and 39%, respectively, of our revenues outside the U.S. We currently operate outside of the U.S. in Canada, Brazil, and in the EMEA and Asia-Pacific regions.

 To date, the network neutrality of our IBX data centers and the variety of networks available to our customers has often been a competitive advantage for us.
 In certain of our acquired IBX data centers in the Asia-Pacific region the limited number of carriers available reduces that advantage.
 As a result, we may need to adapt our key revenue-generating services and pricing to be competitive in those markets.
-In addition, we are currently undergoing expansions or evaluating expansion opportunities in Europe and in the Asia-Pacific region.
-Undertaking and managing expansions in foreign jurisdictions may present unanticipated challenges to us.
+In addition, we are currently undergoing expansions or evaluating expansion opportunities outside of the U.S. Undertaking and managing expansions in foreign jurisdictions may present unanticipated challenges to us.